IBM/actions-ibmcloud-cli/README.md

 ### Inputs

+- `api_key`: (optional) API Key to login to IBM Cloud

+  If not provided, no attempt will be made to login in and you will need to login with the IBM Cloud CLI directly in a subsequent step.

+- `region`: (optional - default: `us-south`) Region to access on IBM Cloud

+- `group`: (optional - default: `default`) Resource group to access on IBM Cloud

+- `api`: (optional - default: `https://cloud.ibm.com`) API endpoint to IBM Cloud

 - `plugins`: (optional) A comma, space, or newline separated list of CLI plugins to be installed.

   The plugins can listed as `PLUGIN_NAME` (e.g. `container-service`) or `PLUGIN_NAME@VERSION` (e.g. `container-service@0.4.102`)